kcajheish/operating-system-note/persistence.md

 RAIDs offers transparency
 - RAIDs interface is like a single disk; it has excellent software compatibility and deployability.

+mirrored RAIDs system
+- a logical IO takes more than one physical IO to keep disk block redundant

+structure
+- connection
+    - e.g. SATA, SCSI
+- micro-controller
+    - firmware: write data to buffer block or read data from DRAM

 ## File and directory

 file